unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - Music Fans will buy tickets more frequently,
 - ~~Music Fans will buy tickets faster (shorter user journey)~~,
 - Music Fans will share the events more often in social media,
-- Music Fans will start consuming event information on the move (on smarthphones),
+- Music Fans will start consuming event information on the move (on smartphones),
 - Music Fans will start attending events they didn't search for,
 - Event Organisers will start posting events on the move,
 - ~~Event Organisers will post more detailed info about events~~,